vmstan/gravity-sync/README.md

 Your copy of the `gravity-sync.conf` file, logs and backups should not be be impacted by this update, as they are specifically ignored.
 The main goal of Gravity Sync is to be simple to execute and maintain, so any additional requirements should also be called out when it's executed.
 After updating, be sure to manually run a `./gravity-sync.sh compare` or `./gravity-sync.sh pull` to validate things are still working as expected.

 You can run a `./gravity-sync.sh config` at any time to generate a new configuration file if you're concerned that you're missing something.

+- If the update script fails, make sure you did your original deployment via `git clone` and not a manual install.
+Refer to [ADVANCED.md](https://github.com/vmstan/gravity-sync/blob/master/ADVANCED.md) for more details.

 ## Automation
 Automation of sync is accomplished by adding an execution of the script to the user's crontab file.
 As Gravity Sync won't make any changes if it doesn't detect a difference to sync, then the impact should be minor to your systems.